 Music supervision is by Stephen Brooker and James Moore, with casting by Merri Sugarman for Tara Rubin Casting.
 Since its London premiere in 1989, Cameron Mackintosh’s production of Alain Boublil and Claude Michel Schönberg’s epic musical “Miss Saigon” has become one of the most successful musicals in history.
 The original Broadway production opened on April 11, 1991 with what was the largest advance sale in Broadway history ($37 million).
 The show went on to play for nearly ten years with 4,111 performances and was seen by more than 5.9 million people.

 Miss Saigon Has Won Over 70 Awards

-“Miss Saigon” has been performed in 32 countries, over 350 cities, in 15 different languages, has won over 70 awards including 2 Olivier Awards, 3 Tony Awards and 4 Drama Desk Awards and been seen by over 36 million people worldwide.
+“Miss Saigon” has been performed in 32 countries, over 350 cities, in 15 different languages.
+The musical has won over 70 awards including 2 Olivier Awards, 3 Tony Awards and 4 Drama Desk Awards.
+And has been seen by over 36 million people worldwide.
 The new production opened in London in May 2014 to record-breaking advance sales and critical acclaim.